 Peak Design Capture Camera Clip

 (The above link and links in this post are affiliate links – I earn a commission if you shop by clicking at no cost to you.
 Shopping through them will help me make more reviews in the future!)

 The Peak Design Capture is a camera clip for backpacks that keeps your camera out of the way and securely on your pack strap or belt.
 It keeps the camera from bouncing around or weighing down your neck and is still easy to access.
 These clips have truly been a game-changer for me while hiking.

-Sleeker and more stylish.
+Sleeker and more stylish than versions one and two.
 Lighter weight and smaller than the original, but still all-metal.
 It’s capable of holding over 200 lbs.
 (90 kg), are you?
-I haven’t used it yet, so I can’t rate it, but I look forward to trying it out!
+I upgraded to this clip about 2 years ago, and I can say it is much better than the previous version.

 As always, I appreciate you using these links for making purchases, as that helps keep this website going.
 Feel free to give your own feedback on the Peak Design clips in the comments!